tremor-rs/tremor-www-docs/docs/development/benchmarking.md

       - id: group
         op: grouper::bucket
     links:
-      in: [ runtime ]
+      in: [runtime]
-      runtime: [ group ]
+      runtime: [group]
-      group: [ out ]
+      group: [out]
-      group/overflow: [ out ]
+      group/overflow: [out]
 ```

 ## Other

-All the above configuration are provided in a single yaml file and executed through the `run` script.
-The make target `bench` simply calls the run script for each known benchmark file and redirects test / benchmark output into a file.
+All the above configuration are provided in a single yaml file and evaluated through the `run` script.
+The make target `bench` calls the run script for each known benchmark file and redirects test / benchmark output into a file.

 ## Recommendations